-Alfrey EJ, Campos L, Naji A, Barker CF, and Dafoe DC: Liver Allografts Confer Donor Specific Tolerance to Transplanted Islets in Rats : 2001.
+Alfrey EJ, Campos L, Naji A, Barker CF: Liver Allografts Confer Donor Specific Tolerance to Transplanted Islets in Rats : 2001.

-Greeley SAW, Moore DJ, Noorchashm H, Noto L, Rostami SY, Schlachterman, A, Song HK, Koeberlein B, Barker CF, and Naji A: Impaired Lymph Node CD4 T-Cell Activation in MT-/-NOD Mice : 2001.
+Greeley SAW, Moore DJ, Noorchashm H, Noto L, Rostami SY, Schlachterman, A, Song HK, Koeberlein B, Barker CF: Impaired Lymph Node CD4 T-Cell Activation in MT-/-NOD Mice : 2001.